Nova (NVMI)

 Competitors offering semiconductor process control systems include KLA Corporation (NASDAQ:KLAC), ASML Holdings (NASDAQ:ASML), Lam Research (NASDAQ:LRCX), and Thermo Fisher Scientific (NYSE:TMO).

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Nova’s 26.5% annualized revenue growth over the last five years was incredible.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Luckily, Nova’s sales grew at an incredible 27% compounded annual growth rate over the last five years.
 Its growth surpassed the average semiconductor company and shows its offerings resonate with customers, a great starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Long-term growth is the most important, but short-term results matter for semiconductors because the rapid pace of technological innovation (Moore's Law) could make yesterday's hit product obsolete today.
-Nova’s annualized revenue growth of 14.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+Nova’s annualized revenue growth of 26.3% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-This quarter, Nova reported magnificent year-on-year revenue growth of 50.5%, and its $213.4 million of revenue beat Wall Street’s estimates by 1.5%.
-Beyond the beat, this marks 5 straight quarters of growth, implying that Nova is in the middle of its cycle - a typical upcycle generally lasts 8-10 quarters.
-Company management is currently guiding for a 37.1% year-on-year increase in sales next quarter.
+This quarter, Nova reported robust year-on-year revenue growth of 25.5%, and its $224.6 million of revenue topped Wall Street estimates by 1.5%.
+Beyond the beat, this marks 7 straight quarters of growth, showing that the current upcycle has had a good run - a typical upcycle usually lasts 8-10 quarters.
+Company management is currently guiding for a 13% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 11.6% over the next 12 months, a slight deceleration versus the last two years.
-Still, this projection is commendable and implies the market is baking in success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 4.8% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.
+At least the company is tracking well in other measures of financial health.

 5. Product Demand & Outstanding Inventory